GHarding95/Mars-Rover-Control-Center/README.md

 ### Grid System
 - **100x100 squares**: Each square is 1 meter.
 The grid is fully numbered.
-- **Perimeter detection**: The rover can't leave the grid.
-If you try, you'll get a clear warning in the log and it will block the command.
+- **Perimeter detection**: The rover can't leave the grid, commands that would take the Rover out of bounds are cut short at the perimeter and blocked from going further.
 - **Draggable grid**: Drag to explore the grid around your rover.
 - **Return to Rover**: Click to return to the Rover after dragging the map around.